-Killing Them Softly (2012)O' Brother (2000)Love MoviesWorld War Z (2013Ulysse (1954)Love FunSeven (1995Le regard d'Ulysse (1995)The Outlander SeriesThe OUTLANDER series started by accident, when I decided to write a novel for practice, in order to: Learn what it took to write a novel, andTo decide whether I really wanted to do that for real.
+Killing Them Softly (2012)O' Brother (2000)Love MoviesWorld War Z (2013Ulysse (1954)Love FunSeven (1995Le regard d'Ulysse (1995)The Outlander SeriesThe OUTLANDER series started by accident in the late 1980s when I decided to write a novel for practice.
+My goals were:: To learn what it took to write a novel, andTo decide whether I really wanted to do that for real.
 I did, and I did—and here we all are, still trying to figure out what the heck you call books that nobody can describe, but that fortunately most people seem to enjoy.
 In essence, these novels are Big, Fat, Historical Fiction, à la James Clavell and James Michener.
-However, owing to the fact that I wrote the first book for practice, didn’t intend to show it to anyone, and therefore saw no reason to limit myself, they include… history, warfare, medicine, sex, violence, spirituality, honor, betrayal, vengeance, hope and despair, relationships, the building and destruction of families and societies, time travel, moral ambiguity, swords, herbs, horses, gambling (with cards, dice, and lives), voyages of daring, journeys of both body and soul… you know, the usual stuff of literature.
+However, owing to the fact that I wrote the first book for practice, didn’t intend to show it to anyone, and therefore saw no reason to limit myself, they include… history, warfare, medicine, sex, violence, spirituality, honor, betrayal, vengeance, hope and despair, relationships, the building and destruction of families and societies, time travel, moral ambiguity, swords, herbs, horses, gambling (with cards, dice, and lives), voyages of daring, journeys of both body and soul… THE EXILE, A Graphic Novel

 Meet Joe Black (1998)Hélène de Troie (1956)The Chronicles of NarniaThe Chronicles of Narnia is a series of seven high fantasy novels by author C.S.
 Lewis.
 It is considered a classic of children's literature and is the author's best-known work, having sold over 100 million copies in 47 languages.
 Written by Lewis between 1949 and 1954, illustrated by Pauline Baynes and originally published in London between October 1950 and March 1956, The Chronicles of Narnia has been adapted several times, complete or in part, for radio, television, the stage, and film.
 Inspiration for the series is taken from multiple sources; in addition to adapting numerous traditional Christian themes, the books freely borrow characters and ideas from Persian, Greek, Anatolian and Roman mythology as well as from traditional British and Irish fairy tales.
 Background and conception Lewis described the origin of The Lion, the Witch and the Wardrobe in an essay entitled "It All Began with a Picture": In "It All Began With a Picture" C. Name When Walter Hooper asked [C.